 Sympathetic Autonomic Point

-Of the 180 protocols that are listed in Auriculo 3D, 164 of them have Shen Men listed as a recommended treatment point.
+Of the 180 protocols that are listed in Auriculo 360, 164 of them have Shen Men listed as a recommended treatment point.
 What makes Shen Men so powerful?
 Shen Men is a Master Point.
 Master points are always electrically active in comparison to other points on the ear.

 Shen Men, also known as Divine Gate, is so powerful that it treats almost everything–stress, anxiety, depression, inflammatory diseases, etc.